-Physical interruption Physical redirection Verbal redirection The customer's father takes The customer's father tells the customer by his arm and the customer to go to his takes him to his room. "guiding" him to his room. room to calm down.
+Physical interruption Physical redirection Verbal redirection The customer's father takes The customer's father tells the customer by his arm and alongside the customer the customer to go to his takes him to his room. "guiding" him to his room. room to calm down.